Needy Individual Patient Volume

 - Total encounters (denominator): all encounters that the EP provided during the Patient Volume reporting period.

-- Needy Individual encounters (numerator): all services (in the denominator) provided in a day by a specific provider to a Medicaid-enrolled individual.
+- Needy Individual encounters (numerator): all services (in the denominator) provided in a day by a specific provider to a Needy individual.
 This includes:

 - Services in which:

-- Medicaid (including the program formerly known as “Healthy Kids Gold” and out-of-state Medicaid and Medicaid-managed care programs) paid for part or all of the services (including premiums, co-payments, and/or cost sharing); or
+- Medicaid or Medicaid Managed Care programs (including out-of-state programs) paid for part or all of the services (including premiums, co-payments, and/or cost sharing); or

-- CHIP (the separate program formerly known in New Hampshire as “Healthy Kids Silver”) paid for part or all of the services (including premiums, co-payments, and/or cost-sharing); or
+- Out-of-State CHIP paid for part or all of the services (including premiums, co-payments, and/or cost-sharing); or

 - Services were rendered to an individual on a sliding scale; or